Colombia: Economy

-Historically an agrarian economy, Colombia urbanized rapidly in the 20th century, by the end of which just 15.8% of the workforce were employed in agriculture, generating just 6.6% of GDP; 19.6% of the workforce were employed in industry and 64.6% in services, responsible for 33.4% and 59.9% of GDP respectively.
+Historically an agrarian economy, Colombia urbanized rapidly in the 20th century, by the end of which just 15.8% of the workforce were employed in agriculture, generating just 6.6% of GDP; 20% of the workforce were employed in industry and 65% in services, responsible for 33% and 60% of GDP respectively.
 The country's economic production is dominated by its strong domestic demand.
 Consumption expenditure by households is the largest component of GDP.

 Colombia's market economy grew steadily in the latter part of the 20th century, with gross domestic product (GDP) increasing at an average rate of over 4% per year between 1970 and 1998.
-The country suffered a recession in 1999 (the first full year of negative growth since the Great Depression), and the recovery from that recession was long and painful.
-However, in recent years growth has been impressive, reaching 6.9% in 2007, one of the highest rates of growth in Latin America.
-According to International Monetary Fund estimates, in 2012, Colombia's GDP (PPP) was US$500 billion (28th in the world and third in South America).
+The country suffered a recession in 1999 (the first full year of negative growth since the Great Depression), and the recovery was long and painful.
+However, growth reaching 7% in 2007, one of the highest in Latin America.
+According to International Monetary Fund estimates, in 2023, Colombia's GDP (PPP) was US$1 trillion, 32nd in the world and third in South America, after Brazil and Argentina.

-Total government expenditures account for 27.9 percent of the domestic economy.
-External debt equals 39.9 percent of gross domestic product.
+Total government expenditures account for 28% of the domestic economy.
+External debt equals 40% of gross domestic product.
 A strong fiscal climate was reaffirmed by a boost in bond ratings.
 Annual inflation closed 2017 at 4.09% YoY (vs. 5.75% YoY in 2016).
 The average national unemployment rate in 2017 was 9.4%, although the informality is the biggest problem facing the labour market (the income of formal workers climbed 24.8% in 5 years while labor incomes of informal workers rose only 9%).
 Colombia has free-trade zones (FTZ), such as Zona Franca del Pacifico, located in the Valle del Cauca, one of the most striking areas for foreign investment.